Construction and Design Standards

 I want to build a house; what do I have to do?

 Your first step should be the city office.
-Pick up the building checklist; it'll have everything you need in order to get your building permit.
+Pick up the building checklist and building permit application.
 You will need the type of structure, the property tax number of the land parcel, what size the lot is, how it is zoned, and whether it's part of a subdivision.
 If it is not part of a subdivision, you will need a current survey with one copy being attached to your building plans.

-You will need two copies of your plans to submit with your building clearance form - these are inspected, stamped, and then you'll take them to the County Building Office.
+You will need two copies of your plans to submit with your building permit application - these are inspected, stamped, and then you'll take them to the County Building Office.

-Please take you plans and the clearance form to the Council members assigned to P&Z and Water-Sewer.
+Please take your plans and the building permit application to the appropriate Council members and city staff for signatures.
 Once they have signed off on your form, bring the plans and form to the City Office for the final check-off steps.

 You will also receive a current copy of the Manual of Design and Construction Standards that will provide the specifics (such as allowed slope and drainage of the driveway, retaining walls, driveway surfaces, etc.).
 New residences and businesses are required to put in a sidewalk to the City standards whether or not there is an adjoining sidewalk.
 Yes, we realize that gives a hopscotch effect to some of our roads, but eventually we'd like to get pedestrians OFF the streets and onto a safer walking route.
 Driveways must be established in such a manner to allow a "swale" to prevent water from running down the driveway and directly onto the street.